LionelBeato/coatimundis/Week_1/Day_4/OVERVIEW.md

 ## Labs

+### Math

 1. In your script file, create a function that converts inches to centimeters. console.log the result.

 2. Remember that 1 inch is equal to 2.54 centimeters
 3. See if you can make your program dynamic but allowing you to plug in whatever value that you want.

+### Conditional statement

+1. stores the number of cups (that a person has consumed) in a variable

+2. if the person has had less than 3 cups log a message to the console saying: ("Yes I'll take another cup of coffee")
+3. if not log a message to console saying ("I think I'm okay for now")

 ## Homework